Your cookie preferences

 A credit union

-What’s the process for getting a mortgage from a bank?
+Getting a mortgage from a bank

-Going directly to a lender can be quicker, and in some cases your own bank may reward customer loyalty by giving you a more competitive rate than non-customers.
+This route can be quicker, and in some cases your own bank may reward customer loyalty by giving you a more competitive rate than non-customers.

 Advantages of getting your mortgages from a bank